Once and for All

 [Photo by Samuel Ferrara on Unsplash]

-After he “achieved the purification of sins,” Jesus “sat down” at the right hand of the “majesty in high places.”
-The passage alludes to the first verse of Psalm 110 where God commanded the Messiah, “
+fter he “achieved the purification of sins,” he “sat down” at the right hand of the “majesty in high places.”
+This last clause alludes to the first verse of Psalm 110 where God commanded the Messiah:

-The “Son” occupies a permanent position in God’s presence.
-He “sat down” in the Heavenly Tabernacle where he remains.
-This contrasts with the Levitical High Priest who only entered the inner sanctum once each year and never sat down.
+The “Son” occupies a permanent position as our Faithful Hight Priest and representative in God’s very presence.
+He “sat down” in the Heavenly and Real Tabernacle where he remains to this day interceding for us.
+This contrasts with the Levitical High Priest who only entered the inner sanctum of the Tabernacle or Temple once each year, and he never sat down.

 Psalm 110 is the primary text of the Letter for establishing the “better” priesthood of Jesus, emphasizing his appointment as the High Priest of his people.
-The Psalm’s fourth verse is also prominent - “Yahweh has sworn and will not repent, you shall be a priest forever after the order of Melchizedek.”
+The Psalm’s fourth verse is also prominent in the Letter - “Yahweh has sworn and will not repent, you will be a priest forever after the order of Melchizedek.”

-The Letter bases its arguments on Christ’s high priesthood and sacrificial death and discusses the “superior” New Covenant inaugurated by his non-repeatable sacrifice.
-His one-time act made the “former covenant… obsolete” – (Hebrews 8:13).
+The Letter to the Hebrews bases its arguments for the superiority of the New Covenant on Christ’s High Priesthood and Death.
+This covenant was inaugurated by his non-repeatable sacrifice.
+His one-time made the “former covenant… obsolete” and inaugurated the vastly superior New Covenant - (Hebrews 8:13).

-The declaration that this new priesthood will endure “forever” is not metaphysical speculation about Christ’s “eternal” nature or divine sonship but highlights the permanence of his priestly office.
+The declaration that his Priesthood will endure “forever” is not metaphysical speculation about Christ’s “eternal” nature but highlights the permanence of his Priestly Office because of his resurrection life.
+Since God raised him from the dead, Jesus now “lives forevermore.”

-This again contrasts his priesthood and one-time sacrifice with the Levitical priesthood and its animal sacrifices necessitating an endless cycle of new priests and repeated sacrifices due to humanity’s weakness and mortality, and the inability of animal blood to purify sins and the human conscience.
+All this contrasts Christ’s Priesthood and Sacrifice with the Levitical priesthood with its animal sacrifices that necessitated an endless cycle of new priests and repeated sacrifices due to human mortality, and the inability of animal blood to purify sins and the human conscience - (Hebrews 9:13-15).

 ONLY ONCE!